-7.8.1: California Children's Services (CCS)
+7.9.1: California Children's Services (CCS)

 California Children's Services (CCS) is a Medi-Cal benefit provided by the County.
 Blue Shield Promise coordinates the benefits for eligible members.
-The CCS Program provides physical habilitation and rehabilitation for children with specified handicapping conditions through CCS certified and paneled providers.
-The program's goal is to obtain the medical and allied services necessary to achieve maximum physical and social function for children.
+The CCS program provides medical case management, diagnostic and treatment services, and physical and occupational therapy services to children under the age 21 with CCS eligible medical conditions managed by CCS paneled providers.
+The program's goal is to provide medical and allied services necessary to achieve maximum physical and social function for children.
 Members identified with CCS-eligible conditions are referred to the County CCS program immediately upon identification.

-When a member is identified as meeting the criteria for the CCS Program, the member/ member's family or designee is notified in writing and informed they will be contacted by a Blue Shield Promise employee to discuss the CCS Program.
+When a member is identified as meeting the criteria for the CCS Program, the member/member's family or designee will be contacted by a Blue Shield Promise employee to discuss the CCS Program.
 For newly enrolled members, or existing Medi-Cal beneficiaries transitioning to Blue Shield Promise, Blue Shield Promise maintains a process by which a CCS-eligible child or youth may maintain access to CCS providers and receive assistance in coordination with the new PCP.
 For children/youth with an established relationship with an out-of-network provider and are requesting continuity of care, Blue Shield Promise will follow the health plan benefits eligibility guidelines based on Department of Health Care Services (DHCS) requirements.

-7.8.1.1 CCS Provider Training
+7.9.1.1 CCS Provider Training